-In relation to financial liabilities, the transition requirement in IFRS 9.7.2.10 allows for such designation, if such designation will mitigate an accounting mismatch that would otherwise emerge (IFRS 9.4.2.2).
-Leaving the hybrid securities accounted for at amortised costs, while the relating deposits are measured @FV/P&L would definitely result in such an accounting mismatch with severe impacts of the equity of the entity.
-The resulting accounting mismatch would lead to the fact that the financial statements would no longer convey the true and fair view of the economic performance of the entity.
+In relation to financial liabilities and in order to mitigate an accounting mismatch that would otherwise emerge, the fair value option was exercised in accordance with IFRS 9.4.2.2.
+In the absence of that the financial statements would not convey the true and fair view of the economic performance of the entity.

-One should note in this context that under the (new) fair value option for financial liabilities under IFRS 9, changes in the fair value of these liabilities that are attributable to changes in the credit risk of that liability shall generally be presented in other comprehensive income, following IFRS 9.5.7.8.
+One should note in this context that under the fair value option for financial liabilities under IFRS 9, changes in the fair value of these liabilities that are attributable to changes in the credit risk of that liability shall generally be presented in other comprehensive income, following IFRS 9.5.7.8.
 In the particular case of these liabilities, the relevant credit risk is the one of UCBA (as there is a "support agreement" that UCBA will always make sure that the issuing entities will be in a position to make the relevant payments out of the notes).